-Furniture and fixtures totaling \$9,534 (2019 - \$Nil) were purchased using Capital Appropriation.
-These expenses have been recorded under equipment purchases on the Statement of Expenses.
+In prior year, furniture and fixtures totaling \$9,534 were purchased using Capital Appropriation.
+These purchases were not capitalized as they were below capitalization threshold.

-These purchases have not been capitalized.

-Computer equipment totaling \$Nil (2019 - \$2,710) was purchased using Operating Appropriation.
-These expenses have been recorded under equipment purchases on the Statement of Expenses.
+Computer equipment totaling \$4,200 (2020 - \$NIL) was purchased using Operating Appropriation.
 All computer equipment has been capitalized.

-Furniture and fixtures with net book value of \$2,483 (2019 - \$Nil) were transferred to two Government departments and one Government programme.
+Computer equipment with a \$NIL net book value were disposed in the current year.
+In prior year, furniture and fixtures with net book value of \$2,484 were transferred to two Government departments and one Government programme.